 Glendale Premises Liability Lawyer

 The state of California makes it a requirement for all property owners, whether public or private, to keep their premises in reasonably safe conditions.
-If they choose not to keep their property in good condition, they may be held liable for any damages suffered by those who suffer injuries due to their negligence.
+If they choose not to, then they can be held liable for damages.

-Visitors entering a property are classified in three different categories.
-Property owners are responsible for varying levels of care depending on the type of visitor.
+Visitors entering a property are classified in three different categories, including:

 - Invitees.
-This is when, for example, a homeowner invites others, such as friends and family, to enter their property.
-Common types of invitees are family, friends, or neighbors.
+This is when a homeowner invites others, such as friends and family, to enter their property.

 - Trespassers.
 This is someone who is not authorized to access the homeowner’s property.
 Generally, there is no duty of care owed to a trespasser unless it is a child.
-In that case, the homeowner must display warning signs to protect children from suffering injuries.
-A property owner who doesn’t place proper signage may face a premises liability claim if a child is found injured on their property.
+Homeowners are expected to place warning signs and fences around the property to prevent strangers from entering.
+Failure to do so may result in the homeowner facing a premises liability claim if a child is found injured on their property.

 - Wet floors,